kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/implementation-summary.md

 2. System validates input and checks for existing email
 3. User account is created with default values
 4. OTP is generated and sent for email verification
-5. User verifies OTP to complete registration
+5. User verifies OTP and is redirected to login

 ### 2. Social Login
 1. User authenticates with Google, Facebook, or Twitter